-The heuristic algorithms that we propose use as the underlying model the Boolean network generated by the exact algorithm, as described in Section III.
-In these heuristics, each coefficient is synthesized one at a time by selecting an operation among the set of possible operations, rather than finding the minimum solution of the BCP that considers all coefficients, as done in the proposed exact algorithms.
-In the selection of an operation, initially, the implementation costs of all operations are found by considering not-yet synthesized coefficients, and then, the operation that has the minimum implementation cost is chosen to implement the coefficient.
+The heuristic algorithms we propose use as the underlying model the Boolean network generated by the exact algorithm, as described in Section III.
+In these heuristics, each coefficient is synthesized one at a time by selecting an operation among the set of possible operations, rather than finding the minimum solution of the binate covering problem that considers all coefficients as done in the proposed exact algorithms.
+In the selection of an operation, initially, the implementation costs of all operations are found by considering not-yet synthesized coefficients and then, the operation that has the minimum implementation cost is chosen to implement the coefficient.
 The advantages of the proposed heuristics are the use of the network that has the view of all the possible manners a coefficient can be synthesized and the use of a selection criteria that also considers not-yet synthesized coefficients while choosing an operation to implement a coefficient.
-The given properties make these heuristics quite different from the heuristics that find pairs of the most common nonzero digits [3] or the two-term common subexpressions [19].
-Since the heuristics of Hartley [3] and Hosangadi et al. [19] build coefficients starting at the most simple (in the number of nonzero digits) to the most complex by combining existing partial terms, this bottom-up approach yields a much more limited view of the search space.
+The given properties make these heuristics quite different from the heuristics that find pairs of the most common non-zero digits [3] or the two-term common subexpressions [19].
+Since the heuristics of [3] and [19] build coefficients starting at the most simple (in the number of non-zero digits) to the most complex by combining existing partial terms, this bottom-up approach yields a much more limited view of the search space.

-In this section, initially, we describe the heuristic called ASSUME-A, which is designed for unconstrained area optimization, and, then, the heuristic called ASSUME-D, which is designed for delay-constrained area optimization.
+In this section, initially, we describe the heuristic called ASSUME-A designed for optimization of area and then, the heuristic called ASSUME-D designed for optimization of area under a delay constraint.
 We note that the definitions given in Section IV are also used in the description of these algorithms.